 - Type 2, $10,000 Monetary Transaction: Up to 10 years in prison and a $250,000.00 fine or twice the value of the transaction, whichever is greater.
 There is no civil penalty in these cases.

-Due to the fact that Michigan’s lowest possible charge (Fourth Degree) is a 2-year penalty crime, it technically constitutes a felony in Michigan, even though it is called a “misdemeanor.”
-Therefore, not only will you face possible jail, but if you have such a crime is on your record, you will suffer collateral consequences like the loss of a job, inability to get a new job, loss of ability to own guns, bankruptcy, loss of ability to vote while in jail, deportation, damage to your credit score, and more.
+Because Michigan’s lowest possible charge (Fourth Degree) is a 2-year penalty crime, it technically constitutes a felony in Michigan, even though it is a “misdemeanor.”
+Therefore, not only will you face possible jail, but if you have such a crime on your record, you will suffer collateral consequences like the loss of a job, inability to get a new job, loss of ability to own guns, bankruptcy, loss of ability to vote while in jail, deportation, damage to your credit score, and more.

 Criminal Defense Law Firm for Money Laundering Charges

 If you face money laundering charges, there is hope for you.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have extensive experience with fraud cases of all types, including money laundering.
-Our attorneys have business degrees from college which are highly beneficial in understanding money laundering mechanics, and give us an edge over other attorneys who do not have such backgrounds, such as prosecutors.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have extensive experience with all types of fraud cases, including money laundering.
+Our attorneys have business degrees from college, which are highly beneficial in understanding money laundering mechanics, and give us an edge over other attorneys who do not have such backgrounds, such as prosecutors.

-The dedicated, experienced and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on complex felony charges in the United States District Court and in state courts in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
+The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on complex felony charges in the United States District Court and state courts in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
+Call us for a free consultation and confidential case evaluation.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.